FRANK-RAN/Quantum-Measurement-Software/README.md

 - **`MainWindow.xaml`**: Defines the user interface layout and elements for the main application window.
 XAML code here acts as a canvas for arranging components and adjusting their layout.
 - **`MainWindow.xaml.cs`**: The **code-behind file** for `MainWindow.xaml`, containing the C# code that defines the logic and functionality of the UI elements declared in `MainWindow.xaml`.
 While `MainWindow.xaml` is responsible for the layout and structure, `MainWindow.xaml.cs` handles the interactive behavior and application logic.
+- **`MotorController.cs`**: Contains the class to interface with the motor controller. `MainWindow.xaml.cs` can directly use this class to command the motor controller.
+This code will use assemblies like NewFocus.Picomotor; the programmer can refer to sample code by NewFocus and add the DLL to the project configuration.
+- **`ESPController.cs`**: Contains a class to interface with the ESP300 controller which can control delay stages.
+The ESP300Controller class uses VISA to send commands to the ESP300 controller for controlling delay stages.

+Additional classes to control experiment instruments can be integrated as needed.

 ### 2. GageStreamThruGPU